AcademySoftwareFoundation/openqmc/README.md

 OpenQMC doesn't solve your problem, one of these might be a better option:

 - [Uni{corn|form} toolkit](https://github.com/utk-team/utk) is a great resource,
-  but is more inteded for research rather than production use.
+  but is more intended for research rather than production use.
 - [Andrew Helmer](https://github.com/Andrew-Helmer/stochastic-generation) gives
   a great example implementation of a their sampler, but no general interface.
 - [Pbrt](https://github.com/mmp/pbrt-v4) is a seminal resource on all things